RealLangdonAlger/A1111-Vision-Prompt-Ext/README.md

 ## Recommended Use Cases

 - Use one slot for **style**, another for **composition**, etc.
+- Use **Text-Only Mode** to have the LLM generate descriptive content from a system prompt alone (e.g., "Write a detailed description of a cyberpunk cityscape at night")
 - Use lower weights (0.3–0.8) for subtle influence
 - Use higher weights (1.2+) for strong guidance
 - Use **Stitch** mode for related images (same character, consistent style)